 I've tasted numerous brands of virgin coconut oil from various countries over the past 10+ years.

 All claim on their labels that their virgin coconut oils are of the finest quality.
-The thing is, I don't smell anything close to coconut and I would get either a peculiar or somewhat bland flavor from some brands.
+The thing is, I don't smell anything close to coconut and I would get either a peculiar or somewhat pungent flavor from some brands.
 Are they really virgin?

 Of course, I did lay my tongue on some truly good quality or even the best as far as I'm concerned.

 That said, not all virgin coconut oils are created equal.